North Korea has begun live-fire artillery exercises near its disputed western sea boundary with South Korea.

 Such drills are not unusual, but typically further strain relations between the two long-time rivals, which are still technically at war.

 Tensions are already higher than usual following warnings that Pyongyang may be preparing to conduct a fourth nuclear test.
-During a visit to Seoul last week, U.S. President Barack Obama warned that another test would only further isolate the North.

-In Beijing, Chinese Foreign Ministry spokesman Qin Gang told reporters, "We hope the relevant parties can take actions conducive to easing the situation and maintaining peace and stability on the peninsula."
+In Beijing, Chinese Foreign Ministry spokesman Qin Gang told reporters, "we hope the relevant parties can take actions conducive to easing the situation and maintaining peace and stability on the peninsula."